deidril/sfrpg-pdf-en-import/README.md

 5. Click on 'Import PDF'
 6. After all pages have been memorized, the module will identify which adventure it is and start the import
 7. When import is completed, click on OK
-8. Enjoy Pathfinder 2 !
+8. Enjoy Starfinder 1 !